Sony Michel: Personal life

-Michel's older brother Marken Michel is a wide receiver for the Washington Commanders of the National Football League, and was the 2017 West Division Most Outstanding Rookie with the Calgary Stampeders of the Canadian Football League.
+Michel's older brother, Marken Michel, is a wide receiver for the Calgary Stampeders of the Canadian Football League, and was the 2017 West Division Most Outstanding Rookie with them.

 Michel is a Christian.
-Michel has said, “Without Jesus Christ, our Lord and Savior, there is none of this.
+Michel has said, “Without Jesus Christ, our Lord, and Savior, there is none of this.
 We get all this glory, but the glory is not for us, it’s for Him.
 We do this for Him.
 That’s kind of my purpose.
 So really, none of this matters to me.”